 The coupling also tends to be more proficient which makes it a good option if you are using the vehicle for hauling heavy materials.

-Other than its ability to provide a GMC Sierra a better dampening, the 5100 series shock kit also comes with an adjustable front shock that can be calibrated from 0 to 1.75 inches to accommodate the lift.
+Other than its ability to provide a GMC Sierra a better dampening, the 5100 series shock kit also comes with an adjustable front shock that can be calibrated from 0 to 1.75 inches to accommodate the lift and rear accomodate up to 1 inches of lift.
 It is also easy to install and exhibits a direct bolt-on setup which does not require any modifications.

 - Kit includes Front Ride Height Adjustable and matching Rear 5100 Series Shock Absorbers.